PedroCristo/portfolio_project_5/README.md

 ![Products Shopping Bag](./assets/readme/features/watches_clocks_bag_page.jpg)

-- TThis feature is called the Shopping bag.
+- This feature is called the Shopping bag.
 Here, users can add products and quantities.
 Check the total price, and delivery costs and go to the secure checkout to finish the order.
 Before secure checkout. the user can also change the quantity and remove unwanted products.
 The user can also leave this page by pressing the button "Keep Shopping".<br>